Table of Contents

 }

-Here [‘required’] is used to make Mobile Number field mandatory.
+Here [‘required’] is used to make the Mobile Number field mandatory.

 add_filter( 'woocommerce_checkout_fields' , 'custom_override_checkout_fields' );